Investment Advisers and the Custody Rule: New SEC Guidance and Actions to Take Now

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the Custody Rule as currently interpreted and enforced under the Investment Company Act of 1940 (the Act).
+This CLE course will examine the Custody Rule as currently interpreted and enforced under the Investment Company Act of 1940 (the Act).
 The panel will discuss recent SEC guidance on imputed custody and standing letters of authorization, disclosure requirements, and best practices for investment advisers.

 - The Custody Rule post-Madoff